 In her role as Discovery Systems Librarian, Rachael Cohen serves as the Product Owner for the user experience of IUCAT (IU's shared systemwide library catalog), OneSearch@IU, and the IU Libraries' website search.
 This work includes activities such as collecting and prioritizing enhancement requests, drafting technical requirements, testing new features, and validating code releases.

 Rachael’s research interests include user experience, search query analysis, and discovery tools.
 She has published and presented nationally on topics related to these interests.
-In 2015, her article "Discovering User Behavior: Applying Usage Statistics to Shape Frontline Services", co-authored with Angie Thorpe, appeared in The Serials Librarian.
+Her recent publications and presentations include:

 She received a dual Master’s degree in Library Science and Information Science from IU Bloomington in 2012, and earned her B.S. in Educational Media and Technology from the College of St. Scholastica in Duluth, MN.
 Prior to joining the IU Libraries, Rachael served as the Director of the Grand Forks, North Dakota Air Force Base Library.